Tesla Wins Key China Security Clearance During Musk Visit - UrduPoint

 Tesla Wins Key China Security Clearance During Musk Visit

-Beijing, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) Tesla received a key security clearance from China during Elon Musk's whistlestop visit to the world's biggest electric car market, which wrapped up on Monday.
+Beijing, (APP - UrduPoint / Pakistan Point News - 30th Apr, 2024) Tesla received a key security clearance from China during owner Elon Musk's whistlestop visit to the world's biggest electric car market, which wrapped up on Monday.

 The tech billionaire arrived on Sunday for his second trip to China in less than a year, meeting top officials including Premier Li Qiang as he worked to boost his electric car company's fortunes in the face of intense competition from local challengers such as BYD.